-4. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
-Click Continue and then close the confirmation window.
+- 5. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
+Click Continue and then close the confirmation window. - 6.
+In the Choose a rule section, use an existing rule or create a rule.
+Click Next.